-In order to maintain compliance and or achieve HIPAA compliance, continuous monitoring and scanning is a must to identify any new vulnerabilities that pose a threat to an organization’s online security.
+In order to maintain compliance and or achieve HIPAA compliance, continuous monitoring, scanning, and conducting HIPAA compliance penetration testing is a must to identify any new vulnerabilities that pose a threat to an organization’s online security.

 The tools opted for HIPAA penetration testing must be fully integrated with the security system in order to provide automated continuous monitoring.
 It should also ensure that there will not be any false positives which could lead to unnecessary expenditure of resources like manpower, time, and expense.

 Reconnaissance refers to the researching phase of the pentest where the pentesting teams aim to find all the information they can about the target that is publicly available.
 This is done after scoping where all the assets are to be tested, and the reasons and the limits are discussed so as to avoid any legal troubles and scope creeps.